 The smallest sound reached my disbelieving ears as I sat gaping at the mirror.
 It sounded like the faint buzz of a beehive, which grew in volume until I realized that the buzzing was actually the sound of human voices.
 It grew louder and louder, until the agonized cries became an ear-splitting cacophony of screaming.

-Subconsciously, I was thrusting the pressure outward.
-The mirror began vibrating, tapping softly and then forcefully against the wall.
-All at once, it exploded, launching shards of glass everywhere.
-I turned my head to the side, to shield my face from the glass projectiles.
-In the next moment, Raven came rushing back into the room.
+Subconsciously, I began thrusting the unbearable pressure outward.
+The mirror began vibrating, tapping softly and then forcefully against the wall behind it, until it shattered, raining shards of glass everywhere.
+I turned my head to the side, in an attempt to shield my face from the glass projectiles.
+Raven came rushing back into the room.
 Her stunned eyes traveled from the shattered remains of the mirror to me.

 “What the hell happened in here?”